Tired but can’t relax? Why your body won’t switch off

 Not yet.

-“Letting go can feel more dangerous
+“Letting go can feel more dangerous than holding on.”

 How to gently teach your body to switch off